Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

 Jason McNiff – Dust of Yesterday | Self Release

 The seventh album by Bradford-born singer/songwriter and fingerstyle guitar player Jason McNiff takes us on a journey through the past from his Yorkshire beginnings to the darkened corridors along the capital’s Tin Pan Alley.
 Now resident in Hastings after a spell in London, where he would frequent the twilight clubs from which he picked up much of his craft, notably through the informed fingers of Bert Jansch, sitting at the guitarist’s feet during his residency at the famed 12 Bar Club just off Soho, the musician reflects on past peregrinations, the troubadour life and the midnight gigs along Denmark Street.
 There’s something of the old Les Cousins about this album, with Al Stewart, Jackson C Frank and Wizz Jones waiting in the smoky wings and possibly the spirit of Paul Simon’s “Homeward Bound” hovering over the reflective “A Load Along”.
 Produced by Roger Askew and recorded at his studio in Eastbourne, each of the songs are delivered with an almost fragile voice, an assured guitar accompaniment and one or two tasty electric guitar licks reminiscent of the playing of Philip Donnelly.
 Dust of Yesterday is also treated to some unfussy cello and violin accompaniment courtesy of Beth Porter and Basia Bartz respectively.
 A taste of Bohemia with a pinch of nostalgia.

-Whenever I Choose is included on this week’s edition of the Vaults radio show.
+Whenever I Choose is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Crimi – Luci E Guai | Airfono